sony/nnabla/doc/python/file_format_converter/Function-Level_Support_Status.rst

       Const                                    ✓      Add2
       Conv2D                                   △      Convolution, Pad, Transpose         Tensorflow require GPU to perform related test cases.
 This issue is recorded only for memo.
       Conv2DBackpropFilter                                                                Not yet implemented.
-      Conv2DBackpropInput                      △      Deconvolution, Transpose            Tensorflow require GPU to perform related test cases.
+      Conv2DBackpropInput                      △      Transpose, Deconvolution            Tensorflow require GPU to perform related test cases.
 This issue is recorded only for memo.
       Conv3D                                                                              Not yet implemented.
       Conv3DBackpropFilterV2                                                              Not yet implemented.
       Conv3DBackpropInputV2                                                               Not yet implemented.
       Cos                                      ✓      Cos
       Cosh                                     ✓      Cosh
-      DepthToSpace                             △      Reshape, Transpose                  Tensorflow require GPU to perform related test cases.
+      DepthToSpace                             △      Transpose, Reshape                  Tensorflow require GPU to perform related test cases.
 This issue is recorded only for memo.
       DepthwiseConv2dNative                                                               Not yet implemented.
       DepthwiseConv2dNativeBackpropFilter                                                 Not yet implemented.
       DepthwiseConv2dNativeBackpropInput                                                  Not yet implemented.